m4tob/learn-terraform-ansible-aws/README.md

 # Learn - Terraform + Ansible + AWS

 Project to learn about infra as code.
-In this project, a wordpress blog is provisioned in AWS with RDS as database using Terraform and Ansible.
+In this project, a wordpress blog is provisioned on AWS with RDS as database using Terraform and Ansible.
 This project is a task of SRE Eleven Works course.

 [<img src=".github/terraform_logo.png" alt="terraform" style="width:150px; margin-right: 20px;"/>](https://www.terraform.io/)